Compulsory Education Age

 Home education has grown from a handful of families in 1996 to an estimated 100,000 home learners in 2017.
-It is estimated that more than 95% of these learners are not registered with the state.
-Many of them are not registered because they believe that
+It is estimated that more than ninety-five percent of these learners are not registered with the state.
+Many of them are not registered because

 - Interfaith studies: Children are not only compelled to study religious practices of other faiths.
 They are forced (in the Learning Area Arts and Culture) to take part in spiritual practices from other cultures.
 These include song, dance, and rituals of spiritual and erotic nature.
 One outcome requires creating designs reflecting “nature gods” from various cultures.